Nomad-Media/samples/nomad-samples/python/media_api/Readme.md

 ## Step 2

 Open the folder in vscode.
 You should see the same file contents as above.
-It should ask for your authentication token.
-To find out how to generate you authentication token go [here](https://github.com/Nomad-Media/samples/blob/main/nomad-samples/js/account-authenticaton/Readme.md).
-Enter your authentication token into the terminal.

 ![](https://files.readme.io/fc089a0-image.png)